No. 1 Barty to face Pliskova in 1st Wimbledon final for both - News Break

 Her opponent in Saturday’s final will be No. 8 seed Karolina Pliskova, who emerged from a power-hitting and serving display to come back to defeat No. 2 Aryna Sabalenka 5-7, 6-4, 6-4.

-“Super proud about the way how I handled the situation out there,” Pliskova said.

-Pliskova produced 14 aces, Sabalenka 18, and the combined total was the most in a women’s match at Wimbledon since they started keeping such stats in 1977.
-The difference in this match, ultimately: Pliskova was broken just once, Sabalenka twice.
+Pliskova produced 14 aces, Sabalenka 18.
+The difference: Pliskova was broken just once, Sabalenka twice.

-After going 0 for 8 on break points in the first set, the first set she dropped in six matches, Pliskova “got a bit frustrated,” she acknowledged afterward.
+After going 0 for 8 on break points in the first set, the first set she’s dropped in six matches, Pliskova “got a bit frustrated,” she acknowledged afterward.

 But she went 1 for 1 in that category in each of the last two sets.

-“She just returned like crazy — like, really good — and I couldn’t do anything,” said Sabalenka, the only top-20 seed in the draw without a major quarterfinal appearance until now.

-Neither Pliskova — whose coach, Sascha Bajin, used to work with Naomi Osaka and was Serena Williams’ hitting partner — nor Barty had ever been past the fourth round at the grass-court Grand Slam tournament.
+“It was just super important to stay in the game, stay focused,” said Pliskova, whose coach, Sascha Bajin, used to work with Naomi Osaka and was Serena Williams’ hitting partner.
+“That’s what I did.”

+Neither she nor Barty had ever been past the fourth round at the grass-court Grand Slam tournament.

-“Coming into this tournament, the dream was to make the second week. ...
-Sascha was super confident in me,” said Pliskova, a 29-year-old from the Czech Republic who was the runner-up at the 2016 U.S. Open to Kerber and used to be ranked No. 1.
-“He said, ‘I told you, you were going to make the final.’”
+Pliskova, a 29-year-old from the Czech Republic, was the runner-up at the 2016 U.S. Open to three-time major champion Kerber and used to be ranked No. 1.

-The 25-year-old Barty won the 2019 French Open and has been atop the WTA rankings for 1 1/2 years.

 “Now to kind of give myself a chance to create some history, almost in a way that’s a tribute to her, is really exciting,” Barty said.

-She arrived in England not having competed since June 3, when she withdrew during her second-round match in Paris, her left hip in too much pain to continue.
+She arrived in England not having competed since June 3, when she withdrew during her second-round match in Paris, in too much pain to continue.

 On Thursday, she faced a big test in the second set, which Kerber was two points from owning when Barty served at deuce while trailing 5-2.
 The full-capacity crowd was backing the comeback effort for the 33-year-old German, too, with shouts of “Come on, Angie!” and “Go on, Kerber!”